As an Amazon Associate we earn from qualifying purchases.

 The Best Zippered Sports Bras

 Here’s an overview of my top picks.
 You may be familiar with the regular bra trick of fastening the back hooks on your stomach first before turning it around, cupping the pads on your breasts, and wearing the straps as per normal.

 With zipped-front sports bras, it’s not a trick.
 There are no extra steps after zipping it up at the center.
 Once the zipper is secure, your breasts are held on to your chest for good.

 However, to enjoy this quick and easy way of putting on a sports bra, there are factors you might want to consider when looking to buy this bra.

-The main concept of zip-up sports bras is for you to easily be able to put it on and take it off like you would a jacket.
+The main concept of zip-up sports bras is for you to easily be able to put them on and take them off like you would a jacket.
 If you’ve ever encountered jeans with fake pockets that are sewn shut, this can sadly happen with this kind of bra too.

-Some have zippers purley for the fashion element.
-The bra doesn’t actually fully open and separate the cups.
+Some have zippers purely for the fashion element.
+The bra doesn’t actually fully open and separates the cups.
 Make sure to check for this, especially if you are planning to buy one specifically for the ease of taking it on and off.